ericeslinger/plump/README.md

-# Guild: Basic Pluggable Javascript Datastore
+# Plump: Basic Pluggable Javascript Datastore

+_WARNING: this code is in extreme beta._ That is, it's public and feel free to use it, but there will be many breaking changes in the next few months.
+You may want to wait until it hits 1.0.

-Guild is a simple pluggable javascript datastore.
+Plump is a simple pluggable javascript datastore.
 It should work  with SQL, Redis, LocalForage and HTTP interfaces.

 Declare object schema, find data, use the data in your frontend or over and api.